-7.5.6 Restoration of a Damaged Structure
+7.4.6 Restoration of a Damaged Structure

-- A. Whenever a structure which does not comply with the standards for front yard, side yards, rear yard, height of structures, distances between structures, parking facilities, and other applicable standards as prescribed in the regulations for the zone in which the structure is located, or the use of which does not conform with the regulations for the zone in which it is located, is destroyed by fire or other calamity, or by act of God, to the extent of fifty percent (50%) or less, the structure may be restored and the nonconforming use may be resumed, provided that the restoration is started within one year and diligently pursued to completion.
+- A. Whenever a structure which does not comply with the standards for front yard, side yards, rear yard, height of structures, distances between structures, parking facilities, and other applicable standards as prescribed in the regulations for the zone in which the structure is located, or the use of which does not conform with the regulations for the zone in which it is located, is destroyed by fire or another calamity, to the extent of fifty percent (50%) or less, the structure may be restored and the nonconforming use may be resumed, provided that the restoration is started within one year and diligently pursued to completion.
 When the destruction exceeds fifty percent (50%) or the structure is voluntarily razed or is required by law to be razed, the structure shall not be restored except in full conformity with the regulations for the zone in which it is located and the nonconforming use shall not be resumed. - B. The extent of damage or partial destruction shall be based upon the ratio of the estimated cost of restoring the structure to its condition prior to such damage or partial destruction to the estimated cost of duplicating the entire structure as it existed prior to the damage.
-Estimates for this purpose shall be made by or shall be reviewed and approved by the Chief Building Official and shall be based on the minimum cost of construction in compliance with the Building Code.
+Estimates for this purpose shall be made by or shall be reviewed and approved by the Chief Building Official and shall be based on the minimum cost of construction in compliance with the Building Code. - C. All applicable provisions of State law relating to rebuilding nonconforming residences, including multifamily dwellings damaged or destroyed by fire, shall supersede local requirements, including the City shall not enact or enforce any ordinance, regulation, or resolution that would prohibit the reconstruction, restoration, or rebuilding of a multifamily dwelling that is involuntarily damaged or destroyed by fire, other catastrophic event, or another calamity.